Home

 In 2006, Dell was officially surpassed by HP as the largest PC maker in the world.
 This was the first year that Dell experienced a decline in sales, and it was clear that something needed to change.

-Dell began to downsize and lay off employees and, by 2013, it went private in a leveraged buyout.
-Michael Dell cited the need to undergo significant changes in the company and said that having public investors would interfere with the company’s revitalization.
+Dell began to downsize and lay off employees, and by 2013, it had gone private in a leveraged buyout.
+Michael Dell cited the need to undergo significant changes in the company and said that having public investors would interfere with its revitalization.

 Since going private, Dell found renewed success.
 By expanding further into servers, networking, and infrastructure, Dell was able to offset losses from the PC side of the business.
-Thanks to the acquisition of companies such as SecureWorks, VirtuStream, Wyse, and SonicWall, Dell was able to build the perfect IT ecosystem for both home computing and cloud computing.
-Some of the most important acquisitions we have listed below.
+Thanks to acquiring companies such as SecureWorks, VirtuStream, Wyse, and SonicWall, Dell built the perfect home and cloud computing IT ecosystem, including some of the most important acquisitions.

 EMC Corporation – Cloud Computing

-Dell acquired EMC corporation in 2016 for $67 billion, bringing with it a massive upgrade to Dell’s servers and infrastructure.
-The EMC acquisition also came with a massive stake in the cloud computing giant, VMware.
+Dell acquired EMC Corporation in 2016 for $67 billion, bringing a massive upgrade to Dell’s servers and infrastructure.
+The EMC acquisition also had an enormous stake in the cloud computing giant VMware.

 Alienware – Gaming Computers

 Alienware was another brand that Dell leveraged to take back market share in the home user sector.
-Since being acquired by Dell, Alienware computers have become some of the world’s most popular gaming laptops and desktops.
+Since Dell acquired Alienware, computers have become some of the world’s most popular gaming laptops and desktops.
 Although the original amount that Dell paid for the Alienware brand was never disclosed, it is rumored to be over $3 billion.

 Dell: What are the Most Important Inventions?